Trial Design Stage

 Questions To Ask

-- Are there any recruitment challenges anticipated?
+- What recruitment challenges are anticipated?

-- Where is the disease prevalent?
+- Where is the disease most prevalent and treated?

-Who makes up Investigators and Sites?
+Who makes up investigators and sites?

 Where will you find them?